The Cutting Edge

 There are many types of patterns you can achieve during the process of making pattern-welded steel.
 Many of these have different names and looks — sharktooth, basketweave, typhoon, dot matrix, and more more.
 (Here’s a good look at some of the different patterns.)

-You can achieve these specific patterns by folding the steel and manipulating it in very specific ways.
+You can achieve these specific patterns depending on how the steel is folded, twisted, and manipulated..

 How Do I Really Tell If I Have a Fake Damascus Knife?